magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_right-view-the-place-of-coolness.md

 weather, due to this and that.
 I was constantly searching for something to suit my mind.

-As a monk, I went travelling, but things still weren’t right.
+As a *dhutaṅga* monk, I went travelling, but things still weren’t right.
 So I contemplated, ‘what can I do to make things right?
 What can I do?’
 Living with a lot of people I was dissatisfied, with few people I was dissatisfied.
 For what reason?
 I just couldn’t see it.
 Why was I dissatisfied?
 Because I had wrong view, just that; because I still clung